json-ld/yaml-ld/tests/README.md

 Tests may have a `expandContext` option, which is treated as an IRI relative to the manifest.

-The _expected_ results with file extension ".jsonld" or ".yamlld" can be compared using [YAML-LD object comparison](#yaml-ld-object-comparison) with the processor output.
-Additionally, if the `ordered` option is not set, result should be expanded and compared with the expanded _expected_ document also using [YAML-LD object comparison](#yaml-ld-object-comparison).
+The _expected_ results with file extension `.jsonld` or `.yamlld` can be compared using [YAML-LD object comparison](#yaml-ld-object-comparison) with the processor output.
+Additionally, if the `ordered` option is not set, the result should be expanded and compared with the expanded _expected_ document also using [YAML-LD object comparison](#yaml-ld-object-comparison).

 Test results that include a context input presume that the context is provided locally, and not from the referenced location, thus the results will include the content of the context file, rather than a reference.

-For tests of type `jld:ToRDFTest` have an _expected_ file extension of `.nq` The results can be compared using [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism).
+Tests of type `jld:ToRDFTest` have an _expected_ file extension of `.nq`.
+Their results can be compared using [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism).

 A **PositiveSyntaxTest** looks specifically for syntax-related issues.
 A **PositiveSyntaxTest** succeeds when no error is found when processing.